tydaeus/utility/js/js-build-template/readme.md

 ### Optional Prereqs

 #### http-server
 http-server can be used as a test server to verify that the template works correctly.
+Install via
-Install via `npm install -g http-server`.
-Use via `http-server frontend/public/apps/demo`.
+`npm install -g http-server`.
+Use via `http-server FOLDERNAME`.

+`serve-test.cmd` can be used to conveniently start http-server for testing purposes.

 ## First-Time Setup

 1. Run `yarn` to install dependencies

+## Build

+Run `grunt` to build the project.
+Optimized (distribution-ready) build has not been set up yet.